iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.8.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.healthengine.android 1 reviews"/>
 </p>

+> I cannot find any practice or doctor on the app.
+My usual doctor can't be found on the app but when I go online it's fine.<br> :date: __2021-04-02 10:51:39__

+> Why do I need to get an SMS for verification?
+We get no mobile signal where I live and by the time I get somewhere to access the SMS, the code has expired.
+I've just about reached the point of ditching the app.
+It's s o frustrating that everyone just assumes that everyone else has mobile phone access!!<br> :date: __2021-03-29 00:04:41__

 > Need to see my doctor but can't get in till ages when I call up, I get in quickly if I use the app but the update stuffed up the log in process and now I am stuck waiting.
 Already wrote a review and sent an email to developers but had no reply 🤨 I think if you start an important app like this you have the responsibility to make sure it works and not literally stuff peoples lives around like your doing to me.<br> :date: __2021-03-27 16:29:39__